DropMAE: Learning Representations via Masked Autoencoders with Spatial-Attention Dropout for Temporal Matching Tasks: Ablation Studies

 \textbf{The effect of dropout ratio $P$}.
 We study the effect of dropout rate $P$ in Fig. \ref{abl_p}.
 A relatively small dropout ratio of $P=0.1$ works well on both VOT and VOS tasks.
 Meanwhile, dropping too many spatial cues (e.g., $P$=0.2) degrades the downstream tasks, which is mainly because the spatial cues are also useful for accurate localization and segmentation. $P=0.1$ is the optimal setting, and thus we adopt it in the following experiments.

 \textbf{Pre-training video sources.} Since we are the first to explore masked autoencoder pre-training for temporal matching tasks, it is not clear which video dataset is the optimal choice for pre-training.
 Here, we use five popular video datasets for pre-training, including K400 \cite{k400}, K600 \cite{k600}, K700 \cite{k700}, MiT \cite{moments} and WebVid-2M \cite{webvid}.
 For WebVid-2M, we randomly sample 240k and 960k videos for fair comparison and faster validation.
 The downstream tracking results are reported in Table \ref{video_source}.
 Performance is not favorable even using 960,000 videos in WebVid for pre-training.
 This indicates that WebViD is not a good choice for tracking pre-training, which is mainly because it is a video caption dataset that focuses on scene diversity and lacks rich object motion.
-From the experiments on the K400/600/700 and MiT, tracking benefits from pre-training with from rich action classes (i.e., 700 action classes of K700), from which the model can learn stronger temporal matching ability.
+Using the K400/600/700 or MiT, tracking benefits from pre-training with from rich action classes (i.e., 700 action classes of K700), from which the model can learn stronger temporal matching ability.

-\textbf{Applying ASAD to the encoder.} Here we test applying ASAD\CUT{also} to all layers \yty{including both encoder and decoder of masked autoencoder.}\CUT{ the encoder model.} As shown in Table~\ref{abl_factors}, this variant gains improvements (0.6\% in SR$_{0.75}$) over the original baseline.
-Considering its additional cost and limited performance improvement, we only apply ASAD to the decoder.
+\textbf{Applying ASAD to the encoder.} We test applying ASAD\CUT{also} to all layers {in both the encoder and decoder of the masked autoencoder.}\CUT{ the encoder model.} As shown in Table~\ref{abl_factors}, this variant improves over the original baseline (0.6\% in SR$_{0.75}$).
+Considering its additional cost and limited improvement, we only apply ASAD to the decoder.

-\textbf{Domain specific data.} We also add the tracking training data (without using box annotations), including TrackingNet, LaSOT, and GOT-10k, into K400 for pre-training.
+\textbf{Domain specific data.} We also add tracking training data (without using box annotations), including TrackingNet, LaSOT, and GOT-10k, into K400 for pre-training.
 The downstream tracking performance by using the larger pre-training set is 73.4/68.8, which is better than the baseline.
 It shows that the domain-specific data is helpful to bridge the domain gap, which can be considered as future work to extend Kinetic datasets with more tracking videos.

 \textbf{Frame identity embedding.} During pre-training, the frame identity embedding is used to identify masked patches in the same 2D location of the two frames.
 From Table \ref{abl_factors}, we can find that downstream fine-tuning without the frame identity embedding performs worse than with it, since not using it is inconsistent with the pre-training stage.